Equations of a relative equilibrium in Yang-Mills theory: The relative equilibrium in Yang--Mills theory

-Since the Riemannian metric on the original manifold of the gauge fields is flat, we should rewrite the equation (\ref{4}), by taking this fact into account, i.e. we should consider the case when $G_{AB}={\delta}_{AB}$ in our previous equation.
+Since the Riemannian metric on the original manifold of the gauge fields is flat, we should rewrite the equation (\ref{4}), by taking this fact into account.
+That is, we should consider the particular case of eq.(\ref{4}), when $G_{AB}={\delta}_{AB}$.
 As a result we come to the following horizontal equation:

-Making use of the functional representations for the members of this equation and performing necessary generalized summation we get the horizontal equation of motion in our Yang-Mills dynamical system.
+Using functional representations for the terms of this equation and performing the necessary generalized summation over repeated indices, we obtain the following horizontal equation of motion for our Yang-Mills dynamical system: